 As long as all the gear you load into your pack is under 40 lbs and ideally closer to 18-25 lbs or so, the Hyperlite Mountain Gear Porter 3400 Backpack is a great way to carry lightweight gear throughout the mountains.
 Do keep in mind, If you try and load too much weight in the pack, being frame-less it won’t feel very nice against your shoulders even with the with 3/8” closed cell foam for shoulder pads.

 However, if you use this backpack as intended you will soon realize why so many people own these packs and will continue to support the Hyperlite Mountain Gear brand in a cult-like following.
 So, what are you waiting for?
-The Hyperlite Porter 3400 Backpack with 55L of capacity is available starting at only $345.00
+The Hyperlite Porter 3400 Backpack is available for $345.00

 And last but not least, the packs are great for leaning on when you need to take a break on the trail, especially in the early morning hours.